Dubh Artach

 Dubh Artach (/duː ˈɑrtɑːx/; Dubh Hirteach [t̪u ˈhirˠʃtʃəx]) is a remote skerry of basalt rock off the west coast of Scotland lying 18 mi west of Colonsay and 15 mi south-west of the Ross of Mull.

 A lighthouse designed by Thomas Stevenson with a tower height of 145 ft was erected between 1867 and 1872 with a shore station constructed on the isle of Erraid.
 The rock is subject to extraordinary sea conditions with waves of 92 ft or more being encountered by the keepers.
 Despite these adverse conditions several men served the light for lengthy periods until it was automated in 1971.
-Dubh Artach is the official name of the lighthouse, although the skerry itself is also known as Dhu Heartach.
+Dubh Artach is the official name of the lighthouse, although the skerry itself is also known as Dubh Hirteach.
 Various interpretations have been provided for the original meaning of the Gaelic name, of which "The Black Rock" is the most likely.